 Dunklee was bib one that day, so it wasn’t surprising that she crossed the line first.
-Ultimately, she finished fifth in the race, the best result ever by a U.S. woman and certainly a surprise to the sport’s European fanbase.
+Ultimately, she finished fifth in the race.
+It was one of the best results ever by a U.S. woman, tying Kari Swenson’s result at 1984 World Championships, and certainly a surprise to the sport’s European fanbase.
 I explained that it was her first season on the World Cup, and she had previously had just one top-20.

 “She has only been doing biathlon for four years,” I said.

 The French journalist’s eyebrows raised as if to say, go on.